-- Oversees the safe and reliable operation of all generating facilities with principal focus on nuclear safety - Oversees management and operations of generating facilities including the overall organizational effectiveness of generation station operations - Oversees compliance with policies and procedures to manage and mitigate risks associated with the security and integrity of Exelon's generation assets - ✓ Reviews environmental, health and safety issues related to generating facilities

-Generation facilities toured in 2019: 4
+Primary Responsibilities: Oversees the safe and reliable operation of all generating facilities with principal focus on nuclear safety Oversees management and operations of generating facilities including the overall organizational effectiveness of generation station operations Oversees compliance with policies and procedures to manage and mitigate risks associated with the security and integrity of Exelon's generation assets Chair (eff.
+4/28/2020) Reviews environmental, health and safety issues related to generating facilities Adm.
+Richardson Generation facilities toured in 2019: 4 Risk Committee Formerly the "Finance and Risk Committee," this committee was reconstituted as the "Risk Committee" in January 2020.
+Oversight of Exelon's financial and capital stewardship matters were moved to the full Board's annual agenda.

-Risk Committee